hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 });
 ```

 When the keys are the same, entries are stored on the same member.
-However, we sometimes want to have the related entries stored on the same member, such as a customer and his/her order entries.
+However, we sometimes want to have the related entries stored on the same member, such as a customer and their order entries.
 We would have a customers map with `customerId` as the key and an orders map with `orderId` as the key.
-Since `customerId` and `orderId` are different keys, a customer and his/her orders may fall into different members in your cluster.
+Since `customerId` and `orderId` are different keys, a customer and their orders may fall into different members in your cluster.
 So how can we have them stored on the same member?
 We create an affinity between the customer and orders.
 If we make them part of the same partition then these entries will be co-located.
 We achieve this by making `OrderKey`s `PartitionAware`.

 ```javascript
 function OrderKey(orderId, customerId) {